Continuing Education Activity

 The patient should be in a supine position, with the upper limbs supinated and the lower limbs in the neutral position.
 Incision lines should be marked on the patient and the area prepared and covered to maintain sterility.
 Structures at risk should be marked, such as the ulnar nerve at the medial epicondyle of the humerus and common peroneal nerve at the neck of the fibula, so that extra care can be taken to avoid damage to deep structures.

-Following escharotomy, the wounds should be monitored regularly, especially in the first 72 hours, due to high risk of bleeding, and for signs of incomplete releases, such as distal ischemia in limbs and poor ventilation for chest and abdominal burns.
-Other complications include damage to deep structures, especially to ulnar and common peroneal nerves due to their relatively superficial course near the incisions.
-These wounds may require surgical reconstruction in the future, such as skin grafting, and may result in functional deficits as well as cosmetic problems.
+As for any procedure, an escharotomy may cause complications related to the surgery or anesthesia.
+Following escharotomy, the wounds should be monitored regularly, especially in the first 72 hours to look for signs of incomplete releases, such as distal ischemia in limbs and poor ventilation for chest and abdominal burns.
+Other complications include bleeding which can be controlled by cauterization, infection, and damage to nearby structures, especially to the ulnar nerve, and the common peroneal nerve due to their relatively superficial course near the incisions.
+Furthermore, these wounds may require surgical reconstruction in the future, such as skin grafting, and may result in functional deficits as well as cosmetic problems (hypertrophic scar formation).

 Full-thickness burns affect the normal function of the skin: temperature regulation, perspiration, skin elasticity, sensory function, and infection barrier.
 Circumferential full-thickness burns with resultant loss of skin elasticity can produce a tourniquet effect on limbs and trunk, which can lead to compromised distal perfusion, airway obstruction, and poor respiratory effort.
 All of which could lead to limb- or life-threatening situations, which may be avoided through early and adequate burn resuscitation, including escharotomy, to release circumferential full-thickness burns.